 How to invest in gilt funds

-You can invest in gilt funds and ETFs via an online investing platform such as Charles Stanley Direct.
-One example of a UK gilt ETF is Amundi UK Government Bond UCITS ETF, which is on our Preferred List of fund ideas for new investment.
+You can invest in gilt funds and gilt ETFs via an online investing platform such as Charles Stanley Direct.
+One example of a general UK gilt ETF is Amundi UK Government Bond UCITS ETF, which is on our Preferred List of fund ideas for new investment.
+This is a passive investment or tracker as opposed to an active investment fund, and it’s typically an area where active fund management can only be expected to achieve a small margin of improved return, if any.

 The ETF fully replicates the index by tracking approximately 40 gilts.
 It features competitive charges and, typically, small trading spreads.
 The index is rebalanced monthly, and income is distributed to investors on a six-monthly basis.